ŠK Slovan

 kindly allowed inside the new Tehelné pole stadium of Slovan.
 It added to a

-brilliant day in which I’d also unexpectedly got to see the inner of Rapid Wien’s
+brilliant day in which I’d also unexpectedly got to see the inside of Rapid Wien’s

 Allianz-Stadion.